 Want to stay in the loop?
 Join nearly two million other readers who are learning how to increase their income, invest in real estate, buy and sell crypto, and so much more.

-*Disclaimer: Nothing on this site should be construed as financial advice.
+*Disclaimer: I am a Board Member of Patriot Holdings, mentioned above.
+Nothing on this site should be construed as financial advice.
 Before making any financial decisions, you should consult with professional adviser, such as a financial planner or CPA.